‘Star Citizen’ Release Date Could Be A New Hope For Disappointed ‘No Man’s Sky’ Gamers

 Now Chris, as well as many other gamers, are keeping their hopes up for the Star Citizen release date, expecting it to sate that thirst for space exploration which No Man’s Sky failed to adequately provide.
 While unfinished, his new obsession has turned out to already be everything he craved and more.
 Star Citizen has proven more fun even in its Alpha phase than No Man’s Sky was as a complete game.

 It’s still unknown if Cloud Imperium Games will deliver on the promise Hello Games made, and it’s a fan-funded project.
 Star Citizen could still be another disappointment, since fan-funded games aren’t always great in the end.
 Keiji Inafune was the mastermind behind the Mega Man series, and after leaving Capcom, he created Mighty No. 9, the spiritual successor to the blue bomber.
-It ended up being a massive disappointment, not delivering what the fans expected, and appears to reflect Infune’s intention for Capcom to buy it off of him.
+It ended up being a massive disappointment, not delivering what the fans expected and appearing to reflect Infune’s intention for Capcom to buy it off of him.
 He was ready to let the game go, and the end product allegedly shows it.

 Not all fan-funded games are underwhelming though, as Friday the 13th: The Game is being made by the people behind the original film series, and they are putting much of the same passion into it.
 In this way, Star Citizen may actually be the game which fans expected No Man’s Sky to be.